Gateway AnyKey: Macros

 A key can be cleared of its macro by pressing Program Macro and then pressing the key twice.
-Pressing a programmed key will “play back” all the keypresses that were programmed into it at the current repeat rate of the keyboard.
+Pressing a programmed key will "play back" all the keypresses that were programmed into it at the current repeat rate of the keyboard.

-On versions that require Ctrl + "Program Macro" at start the programming session, you still use "Program Macro" to end programming session.
-If the last 2 keystrokes are ctrl + "Program Macro" the ctrl stroke becomes part of the macro.
-When this macro is run "ctrl" key is stuck on preventing other macros running until another ctrl key press to clear the keyboard state.

 The Program light normally remains solidly on or off depending on whether the keyboard is set to use macros, which can be toggled by pressing the Suspend Macro key.
 The state of the Program light does not reflect whether there are any macros programmed into the keyboard, merely whether the keyboard is in macro mode.

 Pressing the Suspend Macro key will cause the Program light to go out and will cause all keys programmed with macros to behave with their usual functions instead of their programmed macros.
 Keys that have been remapped do not reset themselves while macros are suspended.
 Pressing Suspend Macro again relights the Program light and restores the macros to all programmed keys.

-A DOS utility, sized about 25Kb, was offered by Gateway for saving and uploading AnyKey key mappings and macros, named “anykey.exe” or “anykey34.exe,” and may still be found by searching the Internet.
-It offers three functions: Saving key mappings and settings from keyboard nonvolatile memory to a file, uploading settings from the file to the keyboard’s nonvolatile memory, and checking the file’s integrity.
-It must run in DOS, and it may require the keyboard be connected through a PS/2 or AT-style 5-pin-DIN socket, though a PS/2<—>USB adapter seems to work well for normal keyboard usage.
+A DOS utility, ANYKEY.EXE, was offered by Gateway for saving and uploading AnyKey key mappings and macros.
+It offers three functions: Saving key mappings and settings from the keyboard's non-volatile memory to a file, uploading settings from the file to the keyboard's nonvolatile memory, and checking the file's integrity.
+It must run in DOS, and it may require the keyboard be connected through a PS/2 or AT-style 5-pin-DIN socket, though a PS/2-to-USB adapter seems to work well for normal keyboard usage.

-Clearing all keyboard programming
+Resetting

 Holding the Control and Alt keys and pressing the Suspend Macro key clears all of the keyboard's programming.
 The Program light will flash while the keyboard erases its memory.
 Afterwards, it will go dark and all keys will be reset to their original function, all macros deleted, and all remappings reset.
 Holding down the Suspend Macro key while powering on the computer will also reset all keys to their original function.

-Features

-The programmability of the AnyKey results in complex rules being forged pertaining to its behavior.